withjak/inspector/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/org.clojars.akshay/inspector.svg?include_prereleases)](https://clojars.org/org.clojars.akshay/inspector)

-Inspector lets you see who is calling who (functions call hierarchy), with what arguments, what was retuned, execution time and so on.
+**Inspector** is a tool for profiling, debugging, and visualizing function call hierarchies in Clojure applications.
+It provides insights into who is calling whom, with what arguments, what was returned, execution time, and more.

 # Table of Contents
 - [Add dependency](#Add-dependency)